JashanShah/BitfFitPart1/README.md

 ## Notes

-Describe any challenges encountered while building the app.
+I did not know how to clear the database.
+I did this by uninstalling the app.

 ## License